Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 Vitamin B12

 Similar to folate, vitamin B12 tends to promote growth, and excessive supplementation has been shown to increase the risk of lung cancer.
-Hence, we have chosen not to emphasise vitamin B12 in the recipes to avoid excessive levels of vitamin B12.
+Hence, we have chosen not to emphasise vitamin B12 in the recipes to avoid excessive levels.

 Reduce not eliminate